NetBSD Release Engineering: Pull-up Requests

 <source-changes>.
 Use the mail archives if you no longer have a copy of the mail.
 Do not quote or indent the message.

-If multiple revisions of a file are to be pulled up, include a full copy of each of the emails sent to
+If multiple revisions of a file are to be pulled up, please include a full copy of each of the emails sent to

-<source-changes>.
+<source-changes>in chronological order.
 The changes in the specified revisions will be pulled up to the release branch.

 Please do not submit requests like “everything up to revision N,” or “make it match -current.”
 Requests like this are more difficult because releng needs to figure out the starting revision for the pull-up (for the commit message).
 That can be complicated by other revisions having been pulled up, for instance.
 It's better to have the person requesting the pull-up do that, because they already know what they want pulled up.
 Also, in the latter example, there's the possibility that someone will commit something to the file between the time that the request is made and the time that it is processed, which may lead to insufficiently-tested changes being pulled up.